sgost/contentconcepts-data/home/clients.md

 ---
-title: Trusted by 500+ Clients
+title: Trusted by top universities, publishers, IIM
 description: We provide English editing, manuscript editing & proofreading, manuscript formatting, plagiarism check, and publication support to authors, students, publishers, universities, startups and corporate.
 Here is a list of